What to Worry About? A Good or Bad Life is Your Choice

 Epictetus, The Discourses, Book 1, Chapter 25.4

-What to concern ourselves with?
+What to be concerned with?

 “When you concern yourself with what is not your own, you lose what is your own.”